migueltc13/project-li4/LEARN.md

 ## Overview

 BetterFinds is an auction house platform designed to facilitate online auctions for various items.
-It was developed within **Informatics Laboratory IV** at the **University of Minho**.
+It was developed within **Computer Labs IV** at the **University of Minho**.
 Built on the ASP.NET framework, specifically utilizing Razor Pages for dynamic web content generation, and powered by Microsoft SQL Server for data storage.

 ## Learning Topics